miskopo/LDIF_bulk_generator/README.md

-# LDIF_bulk_generator
+# LDIF bulk user and group generator for FreeIPA insertion
-Generate large amount of user in LDIF format for FreeIPA consumption
+Generate large amount of users and/or groups in LDIF format for FreeIPA consumption

 ## Requirements
 `python3.6+`